husonlab/splitstree6/doc/user-manual.md

 ![The split-network tab for displaying a collection of splits as a split network or phylogenetic outline. ](figs/splits-tab.png)

+To reshape the layout of the network by rotating the edges associated with one or more selected splits, press-and-drag on the network.

 The split-network tab has a toolbar and side panel that are hidden by default, but can be opened using two toggle buttons at the top right of the tab.